 7. Spider Characteristics – Spider Physical Characteristics – Spider Features

-- There are several features of spiders, which links them with other Arachnids.
+- There are several features of spiders, which link them with other Arachnids.
 It includes:

 - Segmented body into two sections